Tosa-Ōtsu Station

 Tosa-Ōtsu Station (土佐大津駅, Tosa-Ōtsu-eki) is a passenger railway station located in the city of Kōchi, Kōchi Prefecture, Japan.
 It is operated by JR Shikoku and has the station number "D41".

 Lines

 The station is served by the JR Shikoku Dosan Line and is located 119.4 km from the beginning of the line at Tadotsu.

-Although Gomen is the official western terminus of the third-sector Tosa Kuroshio Railway Asa Line (also known as the Gomen-Nahari Line, all its rapid and some local trains continue towards Kōchi on the Dosan Line tracks with Tosa-Ōtsu as one of their intermediate stops.
+Although Gomen is the official western terminus of the third-sector Tosa Kuroshio Railway Asa Line (also known as the Gomen-Nahari Line), all of its rapid and some local trains continue towards Kōchi on the Dosan Line tracks with Tosa-Ōtsu as one of their intermediate stops.

 Layout

 Tosa-Ōtsu Station, which is unstaffed, consists of two opposed side platforms serving two tracks.
 A small building linked to one of the platforms serves as a waiting room.
 An overhead footbridge connects to the other platform.
 Weather shelters are provided on both platforms.